oscell/Restaurant-Search/README.md

 1. Setting up an Algolia account.
 2. Indexing your data: Import your website's data into an Algolia index.
 3. Configuring search parameters: Decide which features are important for your search.
 4. Integrating search into your website: This involves using the Algolia search API.
-You can use pre-built widgets or your own code.
+You can use pre-built widgets or your code.
+[Algolia has many different integrations](https://www.algolia.com/developers/).
 5. Testing: Test the search functionality to ensure it's working correctly.
 6. Optimization: Once integrated, you should optimize the experience based on user feedback and analytics by using Algolia's features.